HugCls/GHRM/README.md

 # GHRM

-2025-05-10: "The right thing to do and the hard thing to do are usually the same." - Steve Maraboli
+2025-05-11: "If I cannot do great things.
+I can do small things in a great way." - Martin Luther King, Jr.